NEWSMAKER-Industrialist turned dealmaker, ChemChina's Ren thinks big with Syngenta

 But Ren, 57, is also a different breed; a dapper executive in an open shirt, aggressively pursuing some of the world’s biggest names as he builds up a company he started in 1984 as an industrial cleaning venture with a 10,000 yuan ($1,520 at today’s rates) government loan.

-On Wednesday, state-owned ChemChina made a $43 billion bid for Swiss seeds and pesticides group Syngenta, with funding from mainly Chinese lenders as well as HSBC to pursue the boldest move yet in China’s effort to buy technology and build global corporate champions.
+On Wednesday, state-owned ChemChina made a $43 billion bid for Swiss seeds and pesticides group Syngenta, backed by China’s banks to pursue the boldest move yet in the country’s effort to buy technology and build global corporate champions.

 If successful, the bid gives Ren - and China - a world-class portfolio of patented crop chemicals and a pipeline of innovative seed products.